qonn/type-inference-for-beginners-in-v/README.md

 # type-inference-for-beginners-in-v
- An example rewritten in V.
+A rewrite of https://medium.com/@dhruvrajvanshi/type-inference-for-beginners-part-1-3e0a5be98a4b in V.